subir0071/test-docker-install-inside-vm-in-runner/README.md

 ---

-_This repository is part of the ongoing effort to improve CI/CD reliability when working with containerized applications on GitHub Actions._
+_This repository provides a complete solution for containerized development environments on GitHub Actions using Docker-in-Docker to bypass VM networking limitations._